tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Kun komponentti renderöidään, ja tehdään nappia <i>tuhat</i> -->
-When the component is rendered the <i>tuhat</i> button is created
+When the component is rendered, the <i>tuhat</i> button is created:

 ```js
 <button onClick={setToValue(1000)}>tuhat</button>
 ```

 <!-- tulee tapahtumankäsittelijäksi funktiokutsun _setToValue(1000)_ paluuarvo eli seuraava funktio -->
-the event handler is set to the return value of _setToValue(1000)_ which is the following function
+The event handler is set to the return value of _setToValue(1000)_ which is the following function:

 ```js
 () => {